 Since most content management strategies consider the ranking characteristics of the pages, it is imperative to note them.

 Generally, Google ranks pages in order of their relevance.

 Relevance would mean keyword density (for some), backlinks (for others), contextualization, and many others.

 These criteria account for only a fraction of what will make Google’s algorithm respond.

 Thus, it is best to be up to date with Google’s analytics.

 When deleting content from Google’s index is not feasible, it is best to displace them.

 The action of displacing them brings one face-to-face with the realities of Google’s intelligence.

-As stated earlier, the flexibility and enormous versatility of this program requires one to apply an array of skills that can match Google.
+As stated earlier, this program’s flexibility and enormous versatility require one to apply an array of skills that can match Google.

 Otherwise, you stand no chance of success.